 The Salk Institute continues to be acclaimed by architecture critics as one of the world’s boldest structures.
 Completed in 1965 and now designated a historical site, the Institute fulfills founder Dr. Jonas Salk’s vision of a facility with open, unobstructed laboratory interiors set in a dramatic location that inspires creativity among its researchers.
 The Institute rests on coastal bluffs in La Jolla, California, 350 feet above the Pacific Ocean on a 27-acre site donated by the City of San Diego.
 For more information about the history of the Salk Institute please click here.

-Salk is pleased to offer a guided architecture tour, Monday through Friday at Noon.
+Salk is pleased to offer a guided architecture tour, Monday, Wednesday and Friday at Noon.
 The one-hour tours are led by trained and knowledgeable docents.
 Advance ticket purchase or reservations are essential for all Salk tours.
 For additional information, contact Salk tours at firstname.lastname@example.org or 858-453-4100, Ext.
 1287, weekdays 8:30 a.m. – 4:00 p.m.